|“Jesus died so that you and I could be reconciled. 2 Corinthians”5:18-19

 “If you receive the gift of my son Jesus, you receive me.”
 1 John 2:23

 “And nothing will ever separate you from my love again.”
 Romans 8.38-39

-They experiment with different chemicals or geographical cures or relationships to keep ahead of the pain that chases them.
-More than 24 million people aged 12 or older suffer from drug addiction and only 10% get treatment.
+Addicts experiment with different chemicals or geographical cures or relationships to keep ahead of the pain that chases them.
+More than 24 million aged 12 or older suffer from drug addiction – only 10% get treatment.
 In the past 20 years, the number of addicts in America has increased by more than 500%.
 In high school, I began to experience the symptoms of manic depression, although I had no idea what it was or how it might affect me.
-All I knew was that when I smoked marijuana and drank beer, my energy levels increased and I felt calm and powerful.
-I no longer felt like I was on the outside looking in.
+All I knew was that when I smoked marijuana and drank beer, my energy levels increased and I felt powerful and calm.
+I no longer felt like I was on the outside, looking in.
 So for me, chemicals made me feel normal, so I kept on doing them.